Watering eyes occur if too many tears are produced or they can't drain away properly.

 In cases where irritation is caused by an inward-growing eyelash or a foreign object, such as a piece of grit, these can be removed by your GP or eye specialist.

-If your lower eyelid rolls inwards (entropion) or sags outwards (ectropion), a minor operation carried out under local anaesthetic may be recommended.
 The most common procedure involves tightening the tendon that holds the outer eyelid in place to give it extra support.
-See the page on treating ectropion for more information.
+Find out more about treatment for ectropion.

 Surgery for blocked tear ducts